alexandrephl/alexandrephl.github.io/_projects/DroneSafetyLayer/safety-layer-px4.md

 The second video has the autoplay on. copy and paste the 11-digit id found in the url link. <br>
 *Example* : https://www.youtube.com/watch?v={**MhVw-MHGv4s**}&ab_channel=engineerguy
-{% include youtube-video.html id="MhVw-MHGv4s" autoplay= "false"%}
-{% include youtube-video.html id="XGC31lmdS6s" autoplay = "true" %}
+{% include youtube-video.html id="t1NQLGvgY1E" autoplay = "true" %}